robb-broome/select2-rails/README.md

+# EXPERIMENTAL and probably broken attempt to incorporate select2 v4 into the asset pipeline.

+# Use [the real select2](https://github.com/argerim/select2-rails) if you don't want to break your stuff. !!!

 #Select2 for rails asset pipeline

 [Select2](https://github.com/select2/select2) is a jQuery based replacement for select boxes.
 It supports searching, remote data sets, and infinite scrolling of results.